Sonia-96/MyStudyNotes/Network & Security/DNS.md

      - Recursion Available (RA): 1 bit
      - Reserver Bit (Z): 3 bits, should be 0
+       - Note, in new DNS protocol, this is 1 bit, and the rest 3 bits are used for other flags.
+You can check this in Wireshark
      - Response Code (RCode): 4 bits.
 0 - No error, 3 - name error.
 This is set as a part of response

 3. question count (2 bytes): the number of questions